 I got asked this question when I was travelling and it really startled me, I had no actual answer for her because honestly, I didn’t know it myself.
 Which is why I advise asking yourself this before you take on this mighty adventure.
 What is your end goal?
 Is it just a way of extending your travels?
 Do you want to build something remarkable?
 Do you want to experience what being a digital nomad is truly like?
 If anything, I recommend making a two year plan on what you want to come from this.
 If you are purely freelancing, or working for yourself then this might be a much easier question.
 “I just want to be able to earn money and travel”.

 But, if you are looking to build something for yourself then ask yourself where you want to be in two, three, or even 5 years time, and how this movement will help push this goal forward.
 I first went out thinking it’s just a way to travel more, but towards the end I wanted to make something awesome, one being a van life/nomadic community (Van Clan) and another to pursue a successful YouTube channel unboxing products, which I can confirm I have done, but this required me to stop my nomadic travels and work from a static location.
-Your goals may change when you travel and that’s, but having a long-term goal before you head out will help you stay on the path that you’ve set out on.
+Your goals may change when you travel and that’s fine, but having a long-term goal before you head out will help you stay on the path that you’ve set out on.

 At the end of the day, being a digital nomad is not easy, you’re your own boss, you can work when you want but you’re also the only one to blame when things don’t go as planned.
 It’s not for everyone, I know many friends which would rather work for a year and then travel for two months.
 I also know friends who want to do the complete opposite and work while they travel, but this also means that at times you’ll have days, maybe even weeks of just constant work without having a chance to explore.